 Some buyers are horrified to find termite and wood destroying insect (WDI) damage after their house has gone under contract, the purchase has gone through and the closing has taken place.
 Many times, this could have been prevented if only the real estate agent had inquired about and obtained a WDI inspection reports.
 However, negligent real estate agents sometimes do not obtain a termite/WDI report, causing their buyers to purchase a home with termite damage.
 If this happens, you may be able to file a lawsuit and recover compensation to fix the damage with the help of Whitney, LLP’s real estate lawyers.

 Whitney, LLP’s real estate lawyers help Maryland home buyers bring claims and file lawsuits against dishonest and negligent home sellers, house flippers, real estate agents and termite inspection companies across Maryland.
 Our attorneys recover compensation for buyers to repair hidden damage and defects and for emotional distress.
-We offer free consultations.
+We offer legal consultations.

 If you need a real estate lawyer near me to help with hidden damage, failure to disclose defects, negligence or fraud in the purchase of a house, call us at (410) 583-8000 or use our online Quick Contact form.

 Home Buyers Should Get a WDI/Termite Inspection Report

 Even when home buyers have the right to get a termite inspection performed under the contract, they do not always take advantage of the opportunity thanks to the negligence, carelessness or inattention of their real estate agent.
 When this happens, you may be able to file a lawsuit against your agent.